abhinpai/pai-portfolio/docs/javascript/modules/m1_basic.md

   6. What is the purpose of `use strict`?
   7. What does the double negation operator `!!` do?
   8. `==` vs `===`
+  9. What are the falsy values in js
 :::

 ## A Story of `var`, `let` and `const`